n0d3xsigil/THM/Rooms/CryptographyBasics.md

 These laws highlight that cryptography is essential but often invisible in digital systems.
 ### Question 1 - What is the standard required for handling credit card information?
 #### Process
+We already know that the PCI DSS is the payment regulation in the US.
+The answer calls for `___ ___` so is the only answer possible.
+Trying this as the answer
 #### Answer 1
+- `PCI DSS` ✅

 ## Plaintext to Ciphertext